-Johnson, who is 62, is currently serving a life sentence for a nonviolent drug offense — a sentence she began in 1996.
-She is just one of many people of color behind bars for life for a nonviolent drug offense.
+Johnson, who is 62, is currently serving a life sentence for a nonviolent drug offence — a sentence she began in 1996.
+She is just one of many people of colour behind bars for life for a nonviolent drug offence.

 In November of 2017, the NY Daily News reported that Kardashian has recruited her lawyer Shawn Holley to help the clemency campaigns of Cyntoia Brown and Alice Johnson.
 (Brown was arrested in 2004 for the murder of a 43-year-old man and was sentenced to life in prison.
 Defenders of Brown, however, state that she was a victim of sex trafficking.)